addap/hazel/README.md

 ## Language

- - [theories/lang.v](theories/lang.v): Definition of the programming language (named `eff_lang` here).
+ - [theories/lang.v](theories/lang.v): Definition of the programming language.
-   + Syntax: the syntax is implied by the definition of `expr`, the type of expressions.
+   + Syntax: `expr` is the type of expressions.
-   + Evaluation contexts: `ectxi` is the type of shallow contexts and `ectx`, the type of deep contexts. (`ectx` is isomorphic to `list ectxi`.)
+   + Evaluation contexts: `ectxi` is the type of shallow evaluation contexts and `ectx`, the type of deep evaluation contexts.
    + Semantics: `head_step` is the head step reduction relation and `prim_step` is its closure under evaluation contexts.
-   + Neutral contexts: a shallow context is neutral when it satisfies the predicate `NeutralEctxi`.
-A neutral deep context, `NeutralEctx`, is then simply defined as a list of neutral shallow contexts.
+   + Neutral contexts: a evaluation context is neutral when it does not catch an effect.
+The predicate `NeutralEctxi` holds for neutral shallow contexts and `NeutralEctx`, for deep contexts.
  - [theories/notation.v](theories/notation.v): Syntactic sugar for commom
    constructs of the language.